Conduct an assessment

 What's next

-What happens after you save, complete, or submit an assessment.
+What happens when you complete or submit an assessment